aureentuluvacal/aureentuluvacal.github.io/content/drafts/diversity-and-inclusion/index.md

 ---
 title: Diversity and Inclusion
-description: Most times I hear about a company's diversity and inclusion initiatives, I expect to be disappointed.
+description: Whenever I hear about a company's diversity and inclusion initiatives, I expect to be disappointed.
 And that's a terrible thing to feel.
 tags: [Personal]
 ---

-Most times I hear about a company's diversity and inclusion initiatives, I expect to be disappointed.
+Whenever I hear about a company's diversity and inclusion initiatives, I expect to be disappointed.
 And that's a terrible thing to feel.

 It's a difficult – and sometimes painful – thing to talk about.
 I wanted to write this to clarify my thoughts as a lesbian WOC frustrated in an industry that doesn't do enough.